High-power handling and bias stability of thin-film Lithium Tantalate microring and coupling resonators: Introduction

 Lithium tantalate (LT) has very similar electro-optic (EO) properties but offers much higher optical damage threshold than LN \cite{yan2020tantalate_microdisk,holtmann2004photorefractive,althoff1990linbo3,kong2020optical_damage}.
 Some early demonstrations have shown very promising results on the TFLT platform such as low propagation loss \cite{wang2024lithium}, high-rate data modulation \cite{wang2024ultrabroadband,niels2025high}, frequency comb generation \cite{zhang2025ultrabroadband} etc. The open question is whether TFLT can perform with similar efficiency as TFLN but with proper stable operation, which can pave the way from proof-of-principle demonstrations to real-world applications.

-In this article, we study the dynamics of optical micro-ring resonators on the TFLT platform at very high optical power (up to $4$\,W) and show that even with such high circulating power, the TO effect is dominant over the PR effect.
-With annealing, we cannot distinguish any observable PR effect.
+In this article, we investigate the high-power dynamics of optical microring resonators on the TFLT platform at circulating powers up to $4$\,W. We show that even at these extreme intensities, TO effect remains dominant over the PR effect.
+Crucially, we find that annealing suppresses the PR effect to the point that it becomes unobservable, even with an already weak TO response.
 We show that TFLT has orders of magnitude better optical power handling than TFLN, AlGaAs, and $\mathrm{Ta_{2}O_{5}}$ but slightly worse than SiN.
-For a complete picture, we also study the stability of a coupling modulator on the TFLT platfrom which is a direct application for high-speed optical communications \cite{xue2022breaking, ChenMistry2024JLT}.
-This is the first demonstration of a coupling modulator on the TFLT platform and we show exceptional enhanced modulation efficiency of just $3$\,V $V_\pi$ with only $2$\,mm long modulation section ($0.6$\,Vcm $V_\pi L$).
-We show stable bias and phase control of the coupling modulator, thereby enabling practical utilization for ultra-high speed and low energy optical communication with stable resonant EO modulators.
+By exploiting the unique power-handling capabilities of TFLT, we report the platform's first resonant coupling modulator.
+The device exhibits an exceptionally enhanced modulation efficiency ($V_\pi L = 0.6\text{ V}\cdot\text{cm}$), requiring just $3$\,V $V_\pi$ for a $2$\,mm interaction length. we also study the stability of a coupling modulator on the TFLT platfrom which is a direct application for high-speed optical communications \cite{xue2022breaking, ChenMistry2024JLT}.
+We then show stable bias and phase control of the coupling modulator, thereby enabling practical utilization for ultra-high speed and low energy optical communication with stable resonant EO modulators.